Laylatul Qadr 2020 and The Last 10 Nights of Ramadan

-As we progress through the last ten days of Ramadan 2019, a most special and holy occasion, it is important now more than ever to demonstrate all the aspects of the faith, and practise the pillars of our beliefs.
+As you progress through the last ten days of Ramadan 2020, a most special and holy occasion, it is important now more than ever to demonstrate all the aspects of the faith, and practise the pillars of our beliefs.

-It is a time where Muslims make great efforts to practise their faith through prayer and good actions, such as giving zakat and helping the poor, to please Allah and seek redemption from the hell fires.
+Over Ramadan, all Muslimmake great efforts to practise our faith through prayer and good actions, such as giving zakat and helping the poor, to please Allah (SWT) and seek redemption from the hell fires.

 Laylatul Qadr, The Night of Power